mietek/halcyon-website/pages/documentation/reference/index.md

 ### `HALCYON_TRIM_GHC`
 > Default value:  `0`

-Whether to use an aggressively minimized prebuilt variant of GHC.
+Whether to use an aggressively minimised prebuilt variant of GHC.

 ### `HALCYON_CUSTOM_SCRIPT`